FatCat-Coders/fatcat-ui/stories/props/Hover.md

 ## 	Definition

-The `$hover` selector is used to select elements when you mouse over them.
+The `hover` selector is used to select elements when you mouse over them.

 We can use hover definition already defined in our therm or we can add new ones for better reusability, and this is how: